Liu Bei: Battles of Red Cliffs and Jiangling (208–211)

 When Liu Bei was still at Dangyang, Lu Su met him, discussed with him of the situation in the empire and hinted that he should ally with the warlord Sun Quan against Cao Cao.
 After that, Lu Su asked Liu Bei where he wanted to go next.
-Liu Bei answered that him and Wu Ju (吳巨) the Administrator of Cangwu Commandery were friends and that he desired to join him.
+Liu Bei answered that he and Wu Ju (吳巨) the Administrator of Cangwu Commandery were friends and that he desired to join him.
 Lu Su told Liu Bei: "Sun Quan is talented and kind.
 His treats both the elites and the worthies with respect.
 All the heroes from the south of the Yangtze river already joined him.
 He also holds the six commanderies, his troops trained and the supplies abundant.
 You should join him.
 Now, I propose this plan to you.
 You should send a confidant of you as an envoy to the east and establish connections, promote the gains of this alliance and together we shall follow the same goal.
 But you speak of Wu Ju.
 He has no talents and command a distant commandery.
 He will soon be under another.
 How could you entrust yourself to him?"
 Liu Bei agreed with Lu Su.

 Zhuge Liang, as Liu Bei's representative, followed Lu Su to meet Sun Quan at Chaisang County (柴桑縣; southwest of present-day Jiujiang, Jiangxi), where they discussed the formation of a Sun–Liu alliance against Cao Cao.
 Sun Quan already knew of Liu Bei great reputation and was impressed by Zhuge Liang's exceptional eloquence.
 Therefore, Liu Bei and Sun Quan formed their first alliance against the southward expansion of Cao Cao.